-Policy, Program, or Action Implementation Mechanism Implementation Action Step ATEGY: INCREASE FUNDING AND SUPPORT FOR A ANIZATION.
-RTS & CULTURE PROGRAMS AND C-3.1 Increased Funding for Arts & Culture: Increase funding and support for arts & culture programs and organizations, particularly for groups most impacted by racial disparities, by either increasing the hotel tax or reallocating existing hotel tax funds, which would require a ballot initiative.
+Policy, Program, or Action Implementation Mechanism Implementation Action Step TEGY: INCREASE FUNDING AND SUPPORT FOR A RTS & CULTURE PROGRAMS AND C-3.1 Increased Funding for Arts & Culture: Increase funding and support for arts & culture programs and organizations, particularly for groups most impacted by racial disparities, by either increasing the hotel tax or reallocating existing hotel tax funds, which would require a ballot initiative.
 New Study / Analysis; Determine possible new funding sources Conduct analysis to determine which funding mechanism is more feasible and/or profitable (increasing the hotel tax, reallocating existing hotel tax funds, or other mechanism).
 Ballot initiative If appropriate, pursue a ballot initiative to implement increased funding for arts and culture programs and organizations, particularly for groups most impacted by racial disparities.
-TEGY: LEVERAGE UNDERUTILIZED SPACES DOW NTOWN SUCH A S VACANT CROUND ELOOP PFRONTS AND EMPTY PARCELS, AS WELL AS CIT AFFORDABLE ARTS, CULTURE, AND SOCIAL ENTI City-Owned Properties for Arts/Culture Uses: Continue Y-OWNED PROF ERPRISE SPACE.
-See Policy.
-Prioritize this action for FOR AFFORDABLE ARTS, CULTURE, AND SOCIAL ENTI Y-OWNED PROF ERPRISE SPACE.
-PERTIES, AS OPPORTUNITIES
+FLOC TEGY: LEVERAGE AND UNDERUTILIZED SPACES DOWNTOWN, IN CLUDING VACANT GROUND OR SHOPFRONTS AND EMPTY PARCELS, AS OPPOURE AND SOCIAL ENTERPRISE SPACE.
+AFFORDABLE ARTS, C-3.2 Oakland Public Lands Policy; Public Facilities Management